top of page

-Throughput is the total number of items completed per unit of time.
-You might have a throughput of 2 per day, 10 per week, or even 17 per sprint.
-Whatever your preferred time time unit, this flow metric helps you understand how quickly you finish work.
-That understanding is critical for forecasting how long it will take to complete a collection of work items.
+You might have a Throughput of 2 per day, 10 per week, or even 17 per sprint.
+Whatever your preferred time unit, this flow metric helps you understand how quickly you finish work.
+It’s a simple metric, but very powerful for understanding your team’s delivery capacity and for planning.

 How do you calculate Throughput?